Want to vend at the Yellow Springs Street Fair?

 How may I submit my payment?

 Payment in full is required at the time of application.
-When you click “submit” at the bottom of the application page, you will be redirected to PayPal where you can pay using your paypal account if you have one, or if you don’t, your credit or debit card.
+When you click “submit” at the bottom of the application page, you will be redirected to our payment portal where you can pay using your credit or debit card.
 If this fails for you, please contact us.

 If you are a non-profit and need an invoice in order to pay for a booth space, YOU MUST SPECIFY THIS IN YOUR APPLICATION.